 Frequently, I receive calls from government contracting leaders who are frustrated with the process of recruiting for proposals and are looking for a better solution.
 Many times recruiters have been spending weeks building candidate pipelines for funded roles and it can be challenging for them to suddenly shift priorities and focus on proposal recruiting.
 In addition, with a shorter time frame, leaders are dependent upon recruiters to produce results quickly and rarely feel that they are receiving the results they expect.
 As a Practice Director of Talent Acquisition leading responses to RFPs myself, I understand the how dissatisfying this can be to both recruiters and leaders.
 Here are the five most common problems we see during these scenarios and how to avoid them in order to successfully recruit for your next big proposal.

-The 5 Biggest Problems that Interfere with Proposal Recruiting
+The 5 Biggest Problems with Proposal Recruiting

 - Quality of Information: Typically, the amount and quality of information given to recruiters for proposal recruiting is significantly lower than in a fully-funded search.
 Good recruiters thrive on making a match and when the information is scarce, it can be frustrating for them to find the right talent.
 Candidates will ask questions that they cannot answer, which puts recruiters in an awkward position.